Dog Trainer Certification - What is it? Why is it important? What are the different types?

 A Short History About Certifications for Pet Dog Trainers

 For many years, dog trainers entered their profession through self-education.
-Many read what limited books were available, went to group obedience classes, eventually assisted in those classes and, after a period of time, started teaching on their own.
-Some came from 4-H or similar youth organizations, while others got involved in obedience trials and branched out from there.
-While certification for pet dog trainers didn’t yet exist, many used their experience in American Kennel Club-sanctioned obedience trials as a marketing tool.
-There were (and still are) many fantastic, self-educated dog trainers..
+Many read what limited books were available, went to group dog obedience classes, eventually assisted in those classes and, after a period of time, started teaching on their own.
+Some came from 4-H or similar youth organizations while others got involved in obedience trials and branched out from there.
+While a certification for dog trainers didn’t yet exist, many used their experience in American Kennel Club-sanctioned obedience trials as a marketing tool.
+There were (and still are) many fantastic, self-educated dog trainers.
 There was nothing inherently wrong with entering the dog training profession this way; however, doing so requires a great deal of time and quite a bit of trial and error.
 Today, a certification is relevant to dog trainers of all levels everywhere, particularly since it is now desired by the general public.
 There is a wide range of information about dog trainer certifications available on the Internet.
 Unfortunately, some of it is confusing, leaving people unclear about what to look for and what exactly a certification for dog trainers means.

-What Are the Different Types of Pet Training Certifications?
+What are the Different Types of Dog Training Certifications?

 Choosing a Certification